inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## integrate submodule changes first
 superproject: `$ git ofetch`
+Check for other open reintegrations (i.e. submodule commits on main not yet referenced in the superproject): `$ git osuperhaspendingsubintegrations`
 superproject: `$ hub subsamebrdo --interactive reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
 Note: When doing a bulk change, default check commands (that would run for each